-A. The text of the digital resource is available to Pass assistive technology that allows the user to enable text-to-speech (TTS) functionality.
-Additional Information: Pgs 10-15 were checked.
-The text is available to assisstive technology that allows user to enable text- to-speech functionality.
+A. The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
+Pass Additional Information: Pgs 21-26 were checked.
+The text is available to assisstive technology that allows user to enable text-to-speech functionality.
+Every page starts by reading the chapter title, and the name of the book it is from.